llxxbb/Nature/doc/plan.md

 ## for the near term

-* add status vertion to instance
+* verify converter returned

-* instance status conflict
+* callback

 * single delivery will reuse the id to increase the performance
-* callback
 * Retry transmit

 ### Batch